Create an Organization Chart easily: Simple Org Chart Guide

 What if there’s a mistake or you need to make changes?
 Easy!
 Just click on any part of the org chart to edit.
 For example, my title was mistakenly listed as “Cookie Monster” (which, let’s be honest, is somewhat true), but I needed to update it to “Content Creator.”
 It’s as simple as clicking, typing, and hitting enter.

-You can also add new employees or update existing ones.
+You can also add new employees or update existing ones to improve your organization’s structure.
 Bricks keeps all your data in a spreadsheet format, so any changes you make in the org chart will be reflected in the underlying data, and vice versa.

 Step 7: Export and Share

 Once you’re happy with your org chart, it’s time to export it.
-Click the download icon in the top right corner, and you can choose to save it as an image (PNG) or a PDF.
-This is perfect for sharing in presentations or sending out to the team.
+Click the download icon in the top right corner, and you can choose to save it as an image (PNG) or a PDF of your organization chart, which visually represents the hierarchy within an organization.
+This is perfect for sharing in presentations or sending out to the team using basic org charts.

 Extra Features: Advanced Customization and Presentation Mode